-This year is seeing a real upsurge in the use of video to replace applications for the big recruiters, soon the days of hammering out 500 words on your team working experiences will be but a distance memory.
-Instead, the big grad recruiters may want you to deliver a resume to your webcam, answer a set of questions, or go through a complete interview by video.
-It might sound daunting, but think of it as a great leap past the faceless lottery of the CV and straight to an interview with the people you’ll be working for.
+2019 saw a real upsurge in the use of video to replace written applications for the big recruiters.
+Soon the days of hammering out 500 words on your teamwork experience will be but a distant memory.

+Big graduate recruiters may want you to deliver a resume to your webcam, answer a set of questions, or go through a complete interview by video.
+It might sound daunting but think of it as a great leap past the faceless lottery of the CV and straight to an interview with the people you’ll be working for.
 Body language accounts for 70% of communication so now you have the most powerful communication tool at your disposal to persuade someone to employ you.

 1. Keep it short:

-Just as your CV should only be a page long, so your video should be short and to the point.
+Just as your CV should only be a page long, your video should also be short and to the point.
 While you can employ such mind tricks as recording it whilst needing a comfort break (as a certain MP used to do, it would make him more forthright and assertive!) or standing up (as Queen Victoria preferred, pontificating is dramatically reduced when MPs are forced to stand), you must remember the point of the video.

 If it’s a resume type video, mention your name clearly at the beginning and the end.
 You’re trying to make the reviewer remember you and making them learn your name is a great way to stand out.

-You can use props sensibly, for example hold up cards with your university, degree and grades to reinforce what you’re saying.
+You can use props sensibly, for example, hold up cards with your university, degree and grades to reinforce what you’re saying.